Activities of Karachi Port Trust and Port Qasim

-Around, 03 ships namely, Mt Quetta, Haj Muhammed & One Matrix berthed at Karachi Port Trust.
+Around, 05 ships namely Xin Ning Bo, X-Press Salween, Ningbo Express, Ince Anadolu & Xt Prosperity berthed at Karachi Port Trust.

-Approximately, 04 ships namely Kota Naluri, Adonnis, Apl Salalah & Manta Asli sailed off from Karachi Port Trust.
+Approximately, 05 ships namely, Mt Mardan, Seapower II, Oscar 1, Yangze 8 & Blue Phoenix sailed off from Karachi Port Trust.

 PORT QASIM

-A total of eight ships were engaged at PQA berths during the last 24 hours, out of them three ships, Kotka, Xpress Salween and Hafnia Shanghai left the Port on today morning, while three more ships, MSC Precision-V, Elephanta and Melody are expected to sail on Tuesday.
+A total of nine ships were engaged at PQA berths during the last 24 hours, out of them three ships, MSC Shy, Melody and Umm Bab left the Port on Wednesday.

 Copyright Business Recorder, 2024